YOU FOUND A

 CHOOSE YOUR ROLE

-A real-world network powered by physical units and tracked interactions.
+A real-world network powered by physical ducks and tracked interactions.

 HOW THE NETWORK WORKS

-Members and operators place units (ducks) into circulation through locations, machines, and direct placement.
+Members and operators place ducks into circulation through locations, machines, and direct placement.

-People discover units in the real world and interact with them.
+People discover ducks in the real world and interact with them.

 Sightings Are Reported